mabuchilab/Instrumental/docs/index.rst

 * High-level drivers for controlling common lab equipment
 * Plotting and curve fitting utilities
-* Tools for working with Gaussian beams and ABCD matrices
+* Tools for working with optics, including Gaussian beams and ABCD matrices
 * Utilities for acquiring and organizing data

 Instrumental makes use of NumPy, SciPy, Matplotlib, and Pint, a Python units